-The little western blood-red ladybird beetle (Cycloneda polita)—one of about 90 species throughout the Pacific Northwest and about 6,000 species worldwide—is very small (4 – 5 mm), but like most others in the Coccinellidae family, is a voracious consumer of aphids, scale insects, and mites (a few species eat fungi).
+The Western blood-red ladybird beetle (Cycloneda polita)—one of about 90 species throughout the Pacific Northwest and about 6,000 species worldwide—is tiny (4 – 5 mm), but like most others in the Coccinellidae family, is a voracious consumer of aphids, scale insects, and mites (a few species eat fungi).
 Revered for centuries due to their role as a pest controller, ladybird beetles at one time were even thought to have supernatural powers.
 The “lady” for whom they were named was the “Virgin Mary.”
 Once you have these native predators in your garden you’ll want to keep them, and there’s an easy way to do that.

 Adults are commonly seen on plants in spring and summer, foraging for small invertebrate prey (often aphids), although they will eat nectar, water, or honeydew (the sugary secretion from insects like aphids and white flies) when food is scarce.
 They overwinter by hibernating in large clusters, often spending the winter under leaf litter, rocks, downed wood, or other debris.
 If they get into your house in autumn as temperatures plummet, please don’t kill them.
-Since they need cool temperatures and moisture during the winter (which our homes lack), place them back outside.
+Since they need cool temperatures and moisture during the winter (which our homes lack), gently place them back outside.
 In hard to reach places (like ceilings) I suggest fastening a piece of lightweight fabric (perhaps a lightweight sock or piece of nylon stocking) onto the end of a vacuum cleaner hose with a rubber band, so that an inch or two of fabric protrudes into the hose.
 Then, with the power turned down low (if possible), quickly suck them into the fabric, gently remove the fabric and beetles, and release them under a pile of leaves outdoors.
 To help prevent future interlopers, caulk cracks and crevices around doors and windows and repair any damaged siding that’s allowing them to get in.

 How to Acquire

 In the early 1900’s, literally tons of Asian beetles were collected and shipped to agricultural fields.
 Tragically, over half died during shipments and most of the rest quickly dispersed before the wretched experiment finally ended.
 Today, ladybird beetles are again popular, but beware the ramifications.
 According to Judy and Peter Haggard, authors of “Insects of the Pacific Northwest” (Timber Press, 2006), the commercial exploitation of ladybird beetles involves collecting them while they are hibernating, which can be devastating to their populations.
-“Those innocent-looking mesh bags … in the local garden shop actually represent a cruel and unconscionable practice: ladybird beetles sold in retail stores are usually exposed to high temperatures, low humidity, and no food for weeks.
+“Those innocent-looking mesh bags … in the local garden shop actually represent a cruel and unconscionable practice: Ladybird beetles sold in retail stores are usually exposed to high temperatures, low humidity, and no food for weeks.
 Even if they survive until bought and released, they are often so weakened, they die soon after being released.”
-And the ones that do survive usually quickly disperse to areas other than your yard.
-The bottom line: don’t purchase them.
+And the ones who do survive usually quickly disperse to areas other than your yard.
+Bottom line: Don’t purchase them.